proenterprise/yeenvoice/docs/settings.rst

 Intro
 """""

-Welcome to the Basic Settings section, where you can create the foundations of your Invoice Ninja account.
+Welcome to the Basic Settings section, where you can create the foundations of your Yeenvoice account.
 All your company information, user details, product entries, notification preferences, tax rates, payment settings, location and currency selections, and so much more, can be found here.
 This is your first stop to set up and customize your account to your business.
 And any time you need to modify your settings, edit your details or change your preferences, this is where you'll return.
 We've made it simple and user friendly to manage your settings, so the Basic Settings section is a place that's fun to come back to.
 We promise.

-To open the Basic Settings sections, click on the Settings tab, which is the last tab on the Invoice Ninja sidebar.
+To open the Basic Settings sections, click on the Settings tab, which is the last tab on the Yeenvoice sidebar.
 The Basic Settings section will automatically open to the first settings page, Company Details.
 To move between settings pages, click on the relevant tab on the list situated at the left side of the Basic Settings page.

 Company Details
 """""""""""""""